Beytullahp42/CurrencyConvertor-Flutter/README.md

 # Currency Converter

-Currency Converter is an Android application developed for the quiz of SE-017 - Mobile Applications at Estonian Entrepreneurship University of Applied Sciences during the 2024-2025 spring semester.
+Currency Converter is an Android application developed for the quiz in SE-017 - Mobile Applications course at Estonian Entrepreneurship University of Applied Sciences during the 2024-2025 spring semester.

 The app allows users to convert values between various international currencies using real-time exchange rates.
 It features an intuitive interface with a currency swap feature and supports over 30 global currencies.